timvisee/timvisee.com/content/blog/2020-05-05_list-export-your-subreddits/index.md

 ```

 Your complete list of subreddits is located in the sidebar on [that][list] page.
-The script plucks the list of reddits from the list and puts it in an array.
+The script plucks your list of reddits from this sidebar and puts it in an array.
 Then the array is imploded in a string to show on the page.
 Super simple.